IBM Workplace

 Meet Manuel.

-Manuel manages multiple product teams spread across several time zones and disciplines.
+Manuel is a team manager with a lot to do and not a lot of time to do it.
+He manages multiple product teams spread across several time zones and disciplines.
 How does he keep track of everything?

-In addition to user research, I conducted competitive research on Microsoft and Amazon Honeycode.
+In addition to user research, I also conducted competitive research on tools like Microsoft and Amazon Honeycode.
+I drafted out Manuel’s user journey as he moves through the product.

 After creating a user journey map, I charted the information architecture and determined what information needed to be on what page.